Product

 Your name

 Of course, one of the first things to include in the freelancer bio is your name.
 Most people include their full name, including their last name.
+But in some cases, you can shorten it to just your first name, or first name and the first letter of your last name.

-Your position and title
+Your position and job title

 Next, you should include the position and title you hold at your current job.
 This is especially essential if you are looking for a job or posting your bio on LinkedIn or other professional platforms.
-Here, you can also include the company you currently or lastly worked for.
+Here, you can also include the company you currently or last worked for.

 Your experience